SteveBurkettNZ/azure-docs/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-alwayson-availability-groups.md

     After the command finishes, the VM restarts automatically.

 4. Connect to the domain controller server again by launching the remote desktop file.
-This time, sign in as **CORP\Administrator**.
+This time, sign in as **CORP\AzureAdmin**.
 5. Open a PowerShell window in administrator mode, and import the Active Directory PowerShell module by using the following command:

         Import-Module ActiveDirectory